Sourdough Starter

 Active sourdough starter

-Caring For Your Sourdough Starter:
+Caring For Your Sourdough Starter

 So, you’re not ready to make anything yet?
 That’s okay You can put your starter in the refrigerator after you feed it.
+Your starter will need to breathe so when you put it in the refrigerator it’s best to keep the cloth over the top and make sure it is secure.

 If you are not going to be using your starter for a while you will need to feed it at least every other week using the same directions above.
-But before adding the flour you will first want to remove a couple of spoon fulls of the cold starter, and as much as I don’t want to say this, you can wash it down the drain then proceed with feeding it.
+But before adding the flour you will first want to remove a couple of tablespoons of the cold starter, and as much as I don’t want to say this, you can wash it down the drain then proceed with feeding it.

 Make sure to clean off any of the starter that comes in contact with the opening of the jar and anywhere on the outside of the jar because if left on there it will dry rock hard.